directus/directus/docs/app/data-sharing.md

 # Data Sharing

-> Data Sharing allows you to share an Item from a Collection with other people that do not have the proper permissions
+> Data Sharing allows you to share an Item from a Collection with anyone, regardless of their permissions, even if they
-> to view that Item.
+> are not users within the project.

 <video autoplay muted loop controls>
 <source src="https://cdn.directus.io/docs/v9/app-guide/content/data-shares/whats-a-share-look-like-20220212A.mp4" type="video/mp4" />